 Our “Day Rate”

-We charge by using a day rate, $1200/day, or sometimes a half-day rate of $800.
+We charge by using a day rate, $1600/day, or sometimes a half-day rate of $1000.
 Basically, we figure out how much time will be spent on a project (how many days), then we apply the day rate to come up with our total cost.

-The most frequent question we get is how much does a 3-minute video cost… or a 2-minute video… or a 60-second video?
+As a video marketing speaker, one of the most frequent questions I get is how much does a 3-minute video cost… or a 2-minute video… or a 60-second video?
 Regardless of the video length, the answer is always… it depends… and here’s why.

 Let’s use the 3-minute video as an example.
 The finished video might be 3-minutes, but each 3-minute video can vary greatly in how long it takes to produce.
 We’ve had 3-minute videos that took just a few days to produce costing about $4,000.
 We’ve also had a 3-minute video take nearly 2-weeks to complete costing over $10,000.
 It all depends on what has to be shot and how much time we’ll need in post-production.